 Some other specific job duties include:

-maintain drilling rig engines and motors, including the fluid systems
+- maintaining drilling rig engines and motors, including the fluid systems

-manage hydraulic and mechanical systems for the whole drilling assembly
+- managing hydraulic and mechanical systems for the whole drilling assembly

-mobilize the rig by setting it up
+- mobilizing the rig by setting it up

-tearing the rig down when the job is finished
+- tearing the rig down when the job is finished

-make sure all safety regulations are followed
+- making sure all safety regulations are followed

 Heavy construction riggers also work with cranes, and are responsible for setting up all the pulleys and cable systems that are used to move large and heavy objects.
 They must communicate with crane operators to guide them in moving objects and depositing them in the correct location.
 This can involve hand signals, radio operation or other communication.
 Working in a mine might involve setting up scaffolding and assembling equipment.
 Riggers are in particular demand during the shutdown and mobilization period, assisting with the safe tear-down of all the equipment and making sure it is all safely put back together again when operation resumes.